MLOps Blog

 This is a necessary tool when you’re working with complex software systems.
 If you don’t pay enough attention to configuration management, you might encounter serious reliability and scalability problems.

-Kedro promotes a data-driven approach to ML development and maintains industry-level standards while decreasing operational risks for business.
+Kedro promotes a data-driven approach to ML development and maintains industry-level standards while decreasing operational risks for businesses.

-ZenML is an MLOps framework for orchestrating your ML experiment pipeline.
+ZenML is an MLOps framework for orchestrating your machine learning experiment pipeline.
 It provides you with tools to:

 • Preprocess data